TaylorDarneille/sei-tic-tac-toe/README.md

   * You will also need a variable to keep track of moves.
 This will be used to indicate whether or not to draw an `X` or an `O`

 ## Requirements
-* A user should be able to click on different squares to make a move.
+* A user should be able to click on different squares to make a move. -Done
-* Every click will alternate between marking an `X` and `O`
+* Every click will alternate between marking an `X` and `O` -Done
 * Upon marking of an individual cell, use JavaScript to add a class to each cell to display the separate players.
-* A cell should not be able to be replayed once marked.
+* A cell should not be able to be replayed once marked. -Done
-* You should not be able to click remaining empty cells after the game is over.
+* You should not be able to click remaining empty cells after the game is over. -Done (in player or CPU win, but not tie)
-* Add a reset button that will clear the contents of the board.
+* Add a reset button that will clear the contents of the board. -Done
-* Display a message to indicate which turn is about to be played.
+* Display a message to indicate which turn is about to be played. -Done
-* Detect draw conditions (ties/cat's game)
+* Detect draw conditions (ties/cat's game) -Done
-* Detect winner: Stop game and declare the winner if one player ends up getting three in a row.
+* Detect winner: Stop game and declare the winner if one player ends up getting three in a row. -Done
   * Hint: Determine a set of winning combinations.
 Check those combinations on the board contents after every move.

 **Have Fun** - The best way to learn is by playing with code.
 Let creativity guide you and try some experiments with JS and CSS and see what you can do.